Umiliana de' Cerchi: Life

 Umiliana retreated to her father's home and she later fled when he made repeated attempts to have her enter into a second marriage.
 The widow soon became a professed member of the Third Order of Saint Francis (at the convent of San Pietro a Monticelli) and henceforth led an austere life of solitude.
 She never left this solitude save for attending Mass or going out to visit the poor and the ill.
 This frustrated and even angered her father who decided to deprive her of whatever she still owned and he succeeded in doing this.
 Her confessor was the priest Michele Alberti.
 Umiliana was not ashamed to go out begging though she never used the alms for herself and instead distributed them to the poor.
 On one occasion she pleaded with the Lord to transfer the severe pain of an ill person to herself and she was later confined to her bed when the Lord appeared and restored her to health with the sign of the Cross.
 The widow also attended frequent Mass at the church of Saint Martin and she fasted on vital liturgical feasts as well as during Lent and Advent.
 Her brother Arrigo later became a third order Franciscan following his sister's example.

 Umiliana fell ill and she knew her end was close.
 Her confessor was at her bedside as she died in the dawn of 19 May 1246 on a Saturday.
 Her feet were bandaged before people filed in to view her mortal remains.
 Her remains were interred in one location though later moved behind a wall near the stairs of the pulpit.
 Her brother Arrigo arranged for a chapel to in the basilica to receive her remains.
 A total of 47 miracles were recorded in the period of 1246 to 1249 and she is perceived to be the first cloistered third order Franciscan in Florence.

 The chapel in the transept of the Basilica di Santa Croce is dedicated to her with a silver bust also there.
 It is also said that she is represented in Taddeo Gaddi's "Tree of Life" also in that same church.

 Beatification

-The formal ratification of the late Franciscan's local 'cultus' - otherwise being popular and enduring veneration - allowed for Pope Innocent XII on 24 July 1694 to issue a decree that recognized this and thus approved her formal beatification.
+The formal ratification of the late Franciscan's local cultus allowed for Pope Innocent XII on 24 July 1694 to issue a decree that recognized this and thus approved her formal beatification.